Madelene/100-days-of-code/log.md

 - Will TA at Wyncode for a few hours today!

 **Thoughts:** It feels GOOD to be making some progress on this project.

+### Day 15: January 13, 2018 Saturday

+** Today's Progress**:
+- Worked on the personal project, adding image uploading and authorization!

+**Thoughts:** Making more progress!
+Image uploading was so difficult, before, but it makes more sense now!